Squidy-sudo/Threat-Intelligence-Tool/README.md

 - **Machine Learning-based Threat Scoring**
 - **SIEM Integration (Splunk, Elastic Security, etc.)**
 - **Multi-user Authentication & Role-Based Access**

-## 🤝 Contributing
-Pull requests are welcome!
-Feel free to enhance the project by adding new threat sources or improving the dashboard.

-## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 🔍 **Built for SOC Analysts & Pen Testers to streamline real-time threat tracking!**